Measures of net effects in signed social and ecological networks: Net effects in social networks

-The third attempt that we would like to review is the alternative definition of net effect that appears in \cite{liu2020}.
-In the most general case, they assume that their network $A = [a_{ij}]$ is signed and directed (but not weighted), i.e.~$a_{ij} = 0, 1$ or $-1$ ($a_{ii} = 0$ for all $i$), but $A$ is not necessarily symmetric.
-After a careful translation of their calculations into matrix language (including a change from row notation $i \to j$ to column notation $i \gets j$), their definition of the vector $\mathrm{NE}^{\mathrm{L}}(A)$ whose $j$-th component is the net effect that node $j$ has on the whole network up to $\mathrm{L}$ steps with respect to the ``weighting function'' $g(\mathscr{l}) = \alpha^{\mathscr{l}}$ is
+The third proposal is the alternative definition of <<net effects>> introduced in~\cite{liu2020}.
+In the most general case, the authors assume that their network is simple, signed and directed, but not weighted, i.e.~$a_{ij} = 0, 1$ or $-1$ ($a_{ii} = 0$ for all $i$), but $\mathbf{A}$ is not necessarily symmetric.
+After a careful translation of the authors' methodology into matrix language (including a translation from row notation $i \to j$ into column notation $i \leftarrow j$), their definition of the vector $\mathrm{NE}^{\mathrm{L}}(\mathbf{A})$, whose $j$-th component is the net effect that node $j$ has on the whole network up to $\mathrm{L}$ steps with respect to the <<weighting function>> $g(\mathscr{l}) = \alpha^{\mathscr{l}}$, is